DPLATA/Guides-overviews-and-tutorials/Minikube-docker/README.md

 ```
 touch index.js
 ```
-Now add the following to have your server fully functional.
+Now add the following to have your server fully functional
 ```
 let express = require('express');
 let app = express();